Configure your Data Set

 Connect to a custom SQL query

-If your database supports using custom SQL, you will see Custom SQL displayed near the bottom of the Connections pane.
+If your database supports using custom SQL, you see Custom SQL displayed near the bottom of the Connections pane.
 Double-click Custom SQL to open the Custom SQL tab where you can enter queries to preselect data and use source-specific operations.
 After the query retrieves the data set, you can select the fields to include, apply filters, or change the data type before adding the data to your flow.

 For more information about using custom SQL, see Use Custom SQL to connect to data.